Optimal Auctions through Deep Learning: Advances in Differentiable Economics: Auction Design as a Learning Problem

-Given this, we re-formulate the learning problem as minimizing the expected loss, i.e., the expected negated revenue s.t.\ the expected ex post regret being 0 for each bidder:
+Given this, we re-formulate the learning problem as one of minimizing the expected negated revenue subject to the expected ex post regret being zero for each bidder:

-Given a sample $S$ of $L$ valuation profiles from $F$, we estimate the empirical {ex post }regret for bidder $i$ as:
+Given a sample $\mathcal{S}$ of $L$ valuation profiles from $F$, we estimate the empirical {ex post }regret for bidder $i$ as:

-and seek to minimize the {empirical loss} subject to the empirical regret being zero for all bidders:
+and seek to minimize the {empirical loss} (negated revenue) subject to the empirical regret being zero for all bidders, and the following formulation:

-\textit{Individual rationality.} We will additionally require the designed auction to satisfy IR, which can be ensured by restricting our search space to a class of parametrized auctions $(g^w, p^w)$ that charge no bidder more than her expected utility for an allocation.
-In Section \ref{sec:regretnet}, we will model the allocation and payment rules as neural networks and incorporate the IR requirement in the architecture.
+We additionally require the auction to satisfy IR, which can be ensured by restricting the search space to a class of parametrized auctions that charge no bidder more than her valuation for an allocation.

-\paragraph{Generalization bound.} We provide a generalization bound for the revenue and regret.
-We bound the gap between the empirical regret and the expected regret in terms of the sample size, for any auction chosen from a finite capacity class.
-We show a similar result for the revenue.
+In Section~\ref{sec:regretnet}, we model the allocation and payment rules through a neural network, and incorporate the IR requirement within the architecture.
+In Section~\ref{sec:training} we describe how the IC constraints can be incorporated into the objective using Lagrange multipliers, so that the resulting neural net can be trained with standard pipelines.